streamr-dev/streamr-specs/PROTOCOL.md

 ### GroupKeyErrorResponse

 In case there's an error processing a `GroupKeyRequest`, this message gets sent by a publisher to the requestor's key exchange stream.
+The message contains the keys that could not be retrieved, and an explanation why.

 `GroupKeyErrorResponse`s are always unencrypted (`encryptionType 0`).
 The `content` encoded as `contentType 0` (JSON) is as follows: